-Nothing is sure.
-At one moment you’re proudly facing the wind, you enjoy, you feel happy … and then something turns your life completely upside down and there is no balance anymore.
+Nothing is certain.
+At one moment you feel the wind on your face, you enjoy life, you feel happy … and then something turns your life completely upside down and there is no balance anymore.

 My fortieth birthday wasn’t looking so good.
-The results of the nuclear magnetic resonance scan that I had undergone, showed that I had the first symptoms of Parkinson’s disease.
-The assistant who had carried out the study gave some explanation.
+The results of the nuclear magnetic resonance scan that I had undergone showed that I had early symptoms of Parkinson’s Disease.
+The assistant who had carried out the examination gave some information.
 “It is a degenerative disease, Mr Demoucelle.
-Your brains isn’t producing enough dopamine, which especially affects the coordination of movements.
-Typical symptoms include tremor, slowness and stiffness.
+Your brain isn’t producing enough dopamine, which particularly affects the coordination of movements.
+Typical symptoms include a tremor, slowness and stiffness.
 Since it is a degenerative disease, your condition will not improve.
 So far there is no cure.
-Normally this is a disease of old age, it is rare in people of your age.
+Normally this is a disease of old age.
+It is rare in people of your age.
 While you can’t die of Parkinson’s disease, the mortality rate in patients with Parkinson’s is three times higher than other people.”
-Useless to say that we were not going to celebrate my birthday.
-Parkinson took our existence completely upside down.
-You don’t expect as a young forties to suffer from that “old age disease”.
+Of course, we did not celebrate my birthday.
+Parkinson’s turned our lives completely upside down.
+You don’t expect as someone in their forties to suffer from a type of “old age disease”.
 We struggle with it every day – but we’re not going to sit and wait.
-We chose to approach this disease from a positive perspective and live our lives in that direction.
+We have chosen to approach this disease with a positive attitude and to live our lives in that way.

 We have made choices and taken a new path.
-We have set up our own business to also show others how to positively tackle your life and to coach them.
-With this book [Positif] we want to share our experience and give advice to live a positive life to a larger audience.
-It is not enough just to adopt a positive attitude, you also have to justify it decently.
-This book explains the building blocks with which you sustain positivism, and how you do it.
+We have set up our own business to help others how to positively approach their life and to coach them.
+With our book [Positif] we want to share our experience and give advice on living a positive life to a larger audience.
+It is not enough just to adopt a positive attitude, you also have to justify it.
+This book explains the building blocks with which you sustain positivity, and how you do it.